laurenlolak/Product-Management-Work/README.md

 # Social Media - Thanksgiving Marketing Campaign

 This Thanksgiving Campaign was forScopo client, Café and Caterer Tastfully Yours by Jeff.

-The primary goal of the marketing campaign was to create awareness and interest in the Thanksgiving Meal Packages.
-The secondary goal was to enhance the posted imagry, with the long-term objective of drawing in new followers.
+SMART Goal: During October 2nd to October 8th, we will run an Instagram Thanksgiving Campaign with 9 posts that will increase followers by 1-2% and interest in the Thanksgiving Meal Packages by 3-5%.

 <UL><LI><a href="https://www.instagram.com/tastefullyyoursbyjeff/">Tastefully Yours by Jeff Instagram</a>
 </UL>